 The shaft seal prevents the pumped fluid from escaping at the rotating shaft.
-The drain plug is used to drain the pumped fluid.
+The venting screws are used to release trapped air.

 The design of the casing depends on the specific type.
 If couplings are used, what are called lanterns are inserted between the motor and the cover.